 My husband Leigh and I became foster carers in 1998.
 After the untimely death of Leigh’s sister, we realised we wanted to give back to the community, and fostering seemed the perfect way to make a difference.

-We stopped counting after fostering over 300 children.
 Some children stay with us for one night and others for much longer.
 Our longest placement has been with us for almost ten years and she is now in our permanent care.
 We have watched her blossom and grow into a beautiful girl.

 We offer emergency, short term and long term care.
 We also take large sibling groups.
 I feel this is critical as being placed in care can be traumatic for a young person let alone being separated from siblings.